kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 # Cluster Queue

-A ClusterQueue is a cluster-scoped object that governs a pool of resources such as CPU, memory and hardware accelerators.
-A `ClusterQueue` defines:
+A ClusterQueue is a cluster-scoped object that governs a pool of resources such as CPU, memory, and hardware accelerators.
+A ClusterQueue defines:
-- The [resource _flavors_](#resourceflavor-object) that it manages, with usage limits and order of consumption.
+- The [resource _flavors_](#resourceflavor-object) that the ClusterQueue manages, with usage limits and order of consumption.
 - Fair sharing rules across the tenants of the cluster.

 Only [cluster administrators](/docs/tasks#batch-administrator) should create `ClusterQueue` objects.